MatuaDoc/OnslowCollege.github.io/11dit/programming/lists.md

 ---
 title: Intro to Lists
+learning_intentions: ["To store multiple items in a single variable", "To access an item stored in a list"]
+success_criteria: ["You have successfully declared and populated a list", "You access the first, last, and any other item in the list", "You have printed a list item"]
 ---

-## Learning intentions

-- To store multiple items in a single variable
-- To access an item stored in a list

-## Success criteria

-You will know that you have completed this lesson's learning when:

-- You have successfully declared and populated a list
-- You can access the first item in the list
-- You can access the last item in the list
-- You can access any other item in the list

 # Lists